 A consultation with a divorce lawyer: what to expect

 Come prepared with some specific information about your life.
 How much money do you earn per year?
 What is the state of your retirement accounts?
 How much money is owed on your mortgage?
-Even knowing basic information like this is more than many people are equipped to provide an attorney within consultations.
-I’m not saying that you need to have a file cabinet’s worth of documents with you in your consultation but it pays to be prepared.
+Even knowing basic information like this is more than what many people are equipped to provide an attorney within consultations.
+I’m not saying you need to have a file cabinet’s worth of documents with you in your consultation, but it pays to be prepared.

-The questions an attorney will likely ask you in a consultation
+The questions an attorney will likely ask you in a consultation.

 The attorney will also ask you for some background information on your family.
-This means you should know the ages of your children, their grade level in school as well as any special needs that any child may have.
-You would be surprised to learn how many people don't know even basic information about their children.
+This means you should know the ages of your children, their grade level in school, as well as any special needs that any child may have.
+You would be surprised to learn how many people don't even know basic information about their children.
 A great deal in a divorce or child custody case that involves children Requires you to make determinations and decisions based on their state in life.
-Not being able to guide the attorney on matters like this can be unhelpful, to say the least especially when you have a limited amount of time to go over things with the attorney.
+Not being able to guide the attorney on matters like this can be unhelpful, to say the least, especially when you have a limited amount of time to go over things with the attorney.

 Being able to describe your goals to an attorney means that you must have given it some thought previously.
 Shrugging your shoulders and seeing where the chips fall when all is said and done is not a great way to approach a child custody or divorce case.
-Too much of your life is at stake in these types of cases for you to be lackadaisical or to not plan where you could have.
+Too much of your life is at stake in these types of cases for you to be lackadaisical or not plan where you could have.
 The best advice I can provide to any person going through a divorce, in general, is to be intentional.
 That means being intentional with goal setting but also with learning about the divorce or child custody process.

 What to do after you consult with an attorney?

-ultimately you are interviewing attorneys to decide whether or not you would like to hire one to represent you in your family.
+Ultimately you are interviewing attorneys to decide whether or not you would like to hire one to represent you in your family.
 There is nothing wrong with going on about your day and never following up again with that lawyer.
-Once you complete an interview with an attorney you can utilize the information you learned in the feeling you got from the lawyer to decide whether or not that is the right lawyer for you.
+Once you complete an interview with an attorney, you can utilize the information you learned in the feeling you got from the lawyer to decide whether or not that is the right lawyer for you.

-When you have decided on the right attorney for you and your family he should phone that lawyer's office is arranged to have a contract emailed to you or provided to you in person for your review and signature.
-The nice part about living in the year 2021 is that we can use technology to limit the number of steps required to get a divorce case started.
-Despite what some people say about attorneys the vast majority of family law attorneys would never do anything unethical to length and a divorce.
-Keep in mind that family law attorneys are just as busy as you and they too would want your divorce to be done in a professional manner where it can be resolved quickly.
+When you have decided on the right attorney for you and your family, he should phone that lawyer's office is arranged to have a contract emailed to you or provided to you in person for your review and signature.
+The nice part about living in 2021 is that we can use technology to limit the number of steps required to get a divorce case started.
+Despite what some people say about attorneys, the vast majority of family law attorneys would never do anything unethical to length and a divorce.
+Keep in mind that family law attorneys are just as busy as you, and they too would want your divorce to be done in a professional manner where it can be resolved quickly.
 Now is a great time for you to be able to start turning in documents to your attorney and their staff.